kastoestoramadus/dev-blog-env/_posts/2019-01-22-wsl-linux-windows-marriage.md

 ## Raw Windows?
 Cons:
-- PowerShell: unable to pass arguments to sbt... [link](https://stackoverflow.com/questions/54130521/sbt-and-command-line-parameters-in-powershell-problem?noredirect=1#comment95092578_54130521)
+- PowerShell: unable to pass arguments to sbt... [link](https://stackoverflow.com/questions/54130521/sbt-and-command-line-parameters-in-powershell-problem?noredirect=1)
-- poor package management,
+- poor package management
-- too much too write...
+- too much too write... check my "There is no ideal OS for a programmer" post

 ## Mix?
 For future blog post: Linux VM only as a server with access by a text terminal.